iamricard/coursework-db/src/report/03-loading-data.md

 ### Prescriptions-per-x

-Other tasks ask for common patterns such as prescriptions per gp, and prescriptions per chemical.
+Other tasks ask for common patterns such as prescriptions per practice, and prescriptions per chemical.

 \inputminted[firstline=26,lastline=38]{sql}{src/sql/01-views.sql}